 Juror B37 said she was unaware what a lightning rod the case had become.
 When the trial was over and the no-longer sequestered jurors left the hotel, she said, "it was like Disney World" with all the media around.

-“I didn’t see it [the case] as a racial thing,” the juror told Cooper.
+“I didn’t see it as a racial thing,” the juror told Cooper.
 “I saw it as a murder case, a second-degree murder case.
-It was just unbelievable it had gotten so big, so political – not ‘political,’ I don’t want to say that – but so emotional.”
+It was just unbelievable it had gotten so big, so political – not 'political,' I don’t want to say that – but so emotional."

 The juror told Cooper that race and racial profiling was not discussed inside the jury room.
 She added that she didn't mind that Zimmerman would get his gun back, saying, "It's everyone's right to carry a gun."